Ramacharitam: Content

-Varendra Rebellion
+Varendra rebellion

 In an asymmetrical battle between Mahipala II and a group of samantas (led by Divya, a Kaivarta), the former was defeated and his relatives imprisoned.
 Whilst the causes of the battle are not discussed, the defeat is blamed on Mahipala's poor strategy of war set against the explicit advice of councilors.
-Varendra was ceded away from Palas, and the House of Kaivartas were established.
+Varendra was ceded away from Palas, and the House of Kaivartas were established for around half a century.

 Divya was succeeded by his nephew, Bhima.
 In the meanwhile, Ramapala, a brother of Mahipala fled Varendra and assumed the remnants of Pala throne.
 Wishing to reclaim lost territories, he traveled around the kingdom purchasing assistance from Samantas.
 Among these samantas were his kinsmen from the Rashtrakutas of Anga, maternal uncle Mahana, and nephew Sivarajadeva.

 Sivarajadeva would executed the first raid on the Kaivartas, destroying their defensive arrangements.
 This was followed by the main battle where Ramapala's army —cavalry, infantry, boat-units and elephant-men along with those of Samantas'— met Bhima's forces.
 In what is described as a battle of equals, Bhima was defeated yet treated with honor by Vittapala, Ramapala's son.
 Bhima however seem to have fled soon, for he enlarged his army by inducting untrained subjects from the lower rungs of society and confronted Ramapala again.
 This turned out to be a one sided catastrophe with Bhima's men getting marauded; Bhima was captured and executed, after being made to witness the death of his own kinsmen.

 Analysis

 Though biased in favour of Ramapala, the work remains the only literary source for middle-late Pala history including Varendra Rebellion.
 The cause of the war between Dibyak and Mahipala II however can not be ascertained — R. C. Majumdar interpreted it to be a rebellion by a local samanta, strategically timed to the weakening of Pala authority whilst Ram Sharan Sharma took it to be a peasant rebellion against feudal suppression.
 It is argued that the Dibar Dighi (incl. the Kaivarta Stambha) were commissioned to commemorate Divya's victory.

+Ryosuke Furui noted:Kaivarta rebellion...was a critical event in the early history of Bengal.
+It temporarily ousted the Palas from their ancestral territory of Varendra and decisively weakened their control over subordinate rulers.
+It also paved the way for their fall in the hands of another power, the Senas, who rose after the event.